ibpsa/project1/reports/2022-wp_1_1_continuation/source/contents.rst

 and Christoph van Treeck (RWTH Aachen, Aachen, Germany) as co-operating agents.

 Project 1 has 6 work packages.
 One of it is
-Work Package 1.1: "Modelica IBPSA Library", led by Michael Wetter, and described below.
+Work Package 1.1: "Modelica IBPSA Library," led by Michael Wetter, and described below.
 The continuation of this work package is subject of this proposal.